jaredLunde/react-hook/README.md

 ## Note on IE11

 > If you need support for legacy browsers you will have to do what you _should_ be doing already anyway and compile your dependencies to your desired target.
-This library does not ship transformations for end-of-life browsers.
+This library does not ship transformations for browsers the maintainer doesn't care about performing maintenance for.

 ## Contributing